tillbiskup/evedata/docs/api/index.rst

 An alphabetic list of the subpackages available within the evedata package.
 The actual documentation is split in pages for each module of each subpackage, respectively.

+There are **two layers of organisation: functional layers and** within those **technical layers**.
+For each functional layer, typically three technical layers (boundaries, controllers, entities -- BCE) are present.
+See :numref:`Fig. %s <fig-architecture_layers_technical_functional>` in the :doc:`architecture <../architecture>` section of the documentation for an overview.

 .. toctree::
     :maxdepth: 2